Pan Michael: Chapters 1–5

-Michael Volodyovski has retired to a monastery after the death of his betrothed, Anna Borzobogati.
-At Chenstohova.
-Kharlamp, an acquaintance, goes to see Andrei Kmita to get his help in persuading him to leave it.
-He and Zagloba make a journey to consult Yan and it is finally Zagloba who offers to speak to Volodyovski.
+Michael Wołodyjowski has retired to a monastery after the death of his betrothed, Anna Borzobogati.
+At Częstochowa.
+Kharlamp, an acquaintance, goes to see Andrzej Kmicic to get his help in persuading him to leave it.
+He and Zagłoba make a journey to consult Yan, and it is finally Zagłoba who offers to speak to Wołodyjowski.

-Making his way to Warsaw, Zagloba meets his old friend, Hassling-Ketling, a Scot, who now resides in Warsaw after being adopted by a noble in Svyenta in Courland, who offers him a bed.
-Taking place is the Diet to elect a new King of which Prince Boguslav is a candidate and Zagloba is determined to raise support against the traitor.
+Making his way to Warsaw, Zagłoba meets his old friend, Hassling-Ketling, a Scot, who now resides in Warsaw after being adopted by a noble in Svyenta in Courland, who offers him a bed.
+Taking place is the Diet to elect a new King of which Prince Bogusław is a candidate and Zagłoba is determined to raise support against the traitor.

 Chapters 6–16

-Zagloba carries a letter from the primate to the monastery of Mons Regius.
+Zagłoba carries a letter from the primate to the monastery of Mons Regius.
 Michael is now known as Brother Yerzy and is persuaded to leave for the nation's sake and stays at Ketling's house.
 They are visited by Sobieski, the hetman, and a feast takes place and Michael receives a present of a cream-coloured steed.

 Michael's sister, Mrs Makovetski, visits Warsaw and is invited to stay with Krystina Drohoyovski and Barbara Yezorkovski, of whom her husband is their guardian.
-Michael is immediately attracted by Krysia but Zagloba intends that Basia, who delights him, should be the little knight's.
+Michael is immediately attracted by Krysia but Zagłoba intends that Basia, who delights him, should be the little knight's.
 He teaches her fencing and she is disconcerted and embarrassed by his adeptness with the sword for whom she develops a strong admiration.
 Adam Novoveski, a young cavalier, arrives on the scene and pays court to Basia but she has nothing of it and rejects his eventual marriage proposal.

 Michael meets with Sobieski and is sent with letters to Rushchyts in Russia and the Wilderness beyond.
 He says farewell to Krysia and an unspoken pact is made between them.
 Michal leaves and Ketling of Elgin returns to his house from Courland and Krysia is immediately enchanted by his looks and manners.
-Zagloba implements his stratagem to set Ketling at Krysia in order to save ‘his little haiduk’ Basia for Michael.
+Zagłoba implements his stratagem to set Ketling at Krysia in order to save ‘his little haiduk’ Basia for Michael.
 Owing to her pact, Krysia resolves to enter a convent and Ketling vows to return to Scotland.

 Chapters 17–22

-The Diet continues and on their way back from Warsaw one evening, Zagloba and Basia encounter Volodyovski and his brother-in-law Makovetski.
+The Diet continues and on their way back from Warsaw one evening, Zagłoba and Basia encounter Wołodyjowski and his brother-in-law Makovetski.
 Over time Michael realizes that Krysia no longer loves him and agrees to give her up.
 However, on learning from Basia that it is Ketling for whom she feels affection, he falls into a rage and rushes off to kill him.
 Later, Ketling and Michael return having resolved their differences as old friends and Michael, encountering Basia once more, and she reveals her love for the worthy cavalier.